Tom Keating: Techniques of the old masters

-To create his many Samuel Palmer fakes he would often mix sepia with glutinous tree gum, apply thick coats of varnish, then heat them to develop craquelure, to make them appear old.
+To create his many Samuel Palmer fakes he would often mix sepia with glutinous tree gum, apply thick coats of varnish.
 For his Rembrandt drawings he would use 18th-century paper and make walnut ink by boiling walnuts for ten hours and filtering the result through silk stockings.

 He bristled at being called a forger, claiming he never truly copied any pictures, rather he did new pictures that looked like they were done by others.
 In a 1977 BBC documentary he described a kind of hierarchy of terms for various types of imitation: